-We are in compliance with the financial covenants contained within the Credit Agreement as of March 31, 2022.
-As of March 31, 2022, we had approximately \$29.4 million outstanding on the credit facility and \$3.6 million of availability on the credit facility.
+As of June 30, 2022, we had approximately \$34.0 million outstanding on the MidCap Credit Facility and \$1.9 million of availability on the MidCap Credit Facility.

-Securities Purchase Agreement and Warrants-On March 1, 2022, we entered into Securities Purchase Agreements (the "Purchase Agreements") with certain accredited investors identified on the signature pages to the Purchase Agreements (collectively, the "Purchasers") pursuant to which, among other things, we issued and sold to the Purchasers, in a private placement transaction (the "Private Placement"), (i) 6,436,322 shares of our common stock (the "Shares"), par value \$0.0001 per share (the "Common Stock"), and accompanying warrants to purchase an aggregate of 4,827,242 shares of common stock, and (ii) pre-funded warrants to purchase up to an aggregate of 3,013,850 shares of common stock (the "Pre-Funded Warrants") and accompanying warrants to purchase an aggregate of 2,260,388 shares of common stock.
-The accompanying warrants to purchase Common Stock are referred to herein collectively as the "Common Stock Warrants", and the Common Stock Warrants and the Pre-Funded Warrants are referred to herein collectively as the "Warrants".
-Under the Purchase Agreements, each Share and accompanying Common Stock Warrant were sold together at a combined price of \$2.91, and each Pre-Funded Warrant and accompanying Common Stock Warrant were sold together at a combined price of \$2.91, and each Pre-Funded Warrant and accompanying Common Stock Warrant were sold together at a combined price of \$2.91, and each Pre-Funded Warrant and accompanying Common Stock Warrant were sold together at a combined price of \$2.9099, for gross proceeds of approximately \$27.5 million.
+Securities Purchase Agreement and Warrants-On March 1, 2022, we entered into Securities Purchase Agreements (the "Purchase Agreements") with certain accredited investors identified on the signature pages to the Purchase Agreements (collectively, the "Purchasers") pursuant to which, among other things, we issued and sold to the Purchasers, in a private placement transaction, (i) 6,436,322 shares of our common stock (the "Shares"), par value \$0.0001 per share (the "Common Stock"), and accompanying warrants to purchase an aggregate of 4,827,242 shares of common stock, and (ii) prefunded warrants to purchase up to an aggregate of 3,013,850 shares of common stock (the "Prefunded Warrants") and accompanying warrants to purchase an aggregate of 2,260,388 shares of common stock.
+The accompanying warrants to purchase Common Stock are referred to herein collectively as the "Common Stock Warrants", and the Common Stock Warrants and the Prefunded Warrants are referred to herein collectively as the "Warrants".
+Under the Purchase Agreements, each Share and accompanying Common Stock Warrant were sold together at a combined price of \$2.9099, for gross proceeds of approximately \$27.5 million.